FRINXio/FRINX-machine/README.md

 # To deploy all services including unistore, use:
 $ ./startup.sh --with-unistore

-# To deploy uniflow only, use:
+# To deploy workflow-manager only, use:
-$ ./startup.sh --uniflow
+$ ./startup.sh --workflow-manager

 # To deploy uniconfig only, use:
 $ ./startup.sh --uniconfig